 The United States Environment Protection Agency (EPA) states that “While air-cleaning devices may help control the levels of airborne particles including those associated with allergens and, in some cases, gaseous pollutants in a home, air cleaning may not decrease adverse health effects from indoor air pollutants.”

 Doctors generally do not discount the fact that air purifiers can make a noticeable difference with allergy symptoms.
 However, they also encourage looking into other ways of eliminating allergens in addition to the air purifier, such as removing carpet, changing air filters more frequently, keeping windows closed and not owning indoor pets.

-At Gagne A/C, we recommend trying HEPA filters to reduce particles in the air that may be contributing to your allergy issues.
+At Gagne A/C, we recommend Premier One High Output UVC Germicidal Air purifiers which is the same technology used in Hospitals along with Aprilaire high efficiency filter media assemblies.
 Contact a certified technician today to set up an installation or browse our site to learn more about the benefits of air purification, including “Symptoms of Poor Air Quality and What You Can Do About It.”